Read-only Console

 There are two more menu items in the navigation bar, Virtual Services and Upstreams.

-Gloo Edge Console Nav Bar
+Gloo Gateway Console Nav Bar

-Gloo Edge Virtual Services
+Gloo Gateway Virtual Services

 You can search for a particular Virtual Service or filter on properties like Accepted, Rejected, or Pending.

-Gloo Edge Upstreams
+Gloo Gateway Upstreams

 Similar to the Virtual Services view, you can search for a particular Upstream or filter on properties like Accepted, Rejected, or Pending.